dancancro/great-big-example-application/README.md

 [Leaflet]: http://leafletjs.com/
 [DefinitelyTyped]: http://definitelytyped.org/

+## Deploy to Heroku

+Since this is a big app, you need to tweak the jhipster stdout buffer size or it won't work.
+Edit file `node_modules/generator-jhipster/generator-base.js` by increasing to 2000 the buffer size.
+This has been fixed in a newer version of jhipster.

+    child.stdout = exec(buildCmd, { maxBuffer: 1024 * 500 }, cb).stdout;

+Then run the following.
+This will use the jhipster in your project's node_modules directory.

+    yo jhipster:heroku

+For subsequent deployments to Heroku, re-build and test the app in production mode with the commands above

+    ./mvnw package -Pprod -DskipTests

+or

+    ./mvnw package -Pprod clean package

+then

+    java -jar target/*.war

+Then run

+    heroku deploy:jar --jar target/*.war

+to upload the new build.

-If you get stuck on anything, no matter how little, please let me know.
+If you get stuck on anything, no matter how little, please create an issue and let me know.
 I know how the little things are what cause the problems and I don't want you to have any problems.

 # FAQ

 ## 1) In many Redux examples it seems like there is a lot of boilerplate and duplicate code per store slice.
 Why not have the Action Types be created dynamically by combining the store slice name nouns and action name verbs?

 I agree.
 That's why I created utility functions to hold all the common code and got rid of plural names to enable generic handling, and I replaced static action type definitions with dynamic functions that combine slice nouns and action verbs.
 It also turns out that most of the tricky RxJS code is also boilerplate code that now resides inside functions that you don't have to mess with most of the time.
 So you should be able to get productive on an app that uses Observables without first having to be an expert at them, which is hard.

 That's a pretty big benefit.
 What could be seen as costs of doing that?

 1) You lose some static type checking of action types.
 > Given that most Redux apps are done with React and React doesn't have any static type checking at all, I decided that was a small price to pay.
 You can also mix this approach and the other one if you really want to.
 Use the general, un-type-checked, CRUD stuff for ordinary parts of your app (most of it), and use hard-coded, specialty action types when you really need TypeScript's compiler to help you.